XiaWenjun1/CW2024/README.md

 Click middle mouse to continue or click continue button to resume game.
 - **2024-11-14**: Add EndGameMenu.
 When game win or lose, it will show a game over pane after 2 seconds of win or lose images, with two buttons(Return to Main, Exit) when click 'Return to Main', user will return to main page and the settings follow your previous settings.
 Click 'Exit', exit program.
+- **2024-11-15**: Add folders for better handling class.
+- **2024-11-16**: Add ammo box, spawn randomly in game.
+When collision with user plane, it will update user projectile(bigger image, hit box and faster speed), maximum user projectile level is 3, default is 1.